-Aurcana was incorporated under the laws of the Province of Ontario on October 12, 1917 under the name "Cane Silver Mines Limited" and was continued under the Canadian Business Corporations Act on September 14, 1998 under the name "Aurcana Corporation".
+Aurcana was incorporated under the laws of the Province of Ontario on October 12, 1917 under the name "Cane Silver Mines Limited" and was continued under the Business Corporation Act in the Province of British Columbia on August 24, 2020 under the name "Aurcana Silver Corporation".
 Aurcana is a reporting issuer in British Columbia, Alberta and Ontario.
 The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol AUN and achieved Tier 1 status in October 2008.

 Aurcana is currently engaged in the exploration, development and operation of natural resource properties.
-The Company's development properties are: (i) the Revenue-Virginius mine (the "Revenue-Virginius mine" or "Ouray"), located in Ouray Colorado and held through the Company's 100% owned US subsidiary, Ouray Silver Mines, Inc. ("OSMI"); and (ii) the Shafter silver property (the "Shafter Silver Project" or "Shafter"), located in Presidio County, Texas and held through the Company's 100% owned US subsidiary, Aurcana US Hold Co 1 Ltd. Each of the Revenue-Virginius mine and Shafter Silver project are currently on "care and maintenance", with limited development and technical evaluation activities presently underway at Ouray.
+The Company's development properties are: (i) the Revenue-Virginius mine (the "Revenue-Virginius mine" or "Ouray"), located in Ouray Colorado and held through the Company's 100% owned US subsidiary, Ouray Silver Mines, Inc. ("OSMI"); and (ii) the Shafter silver property (the "Shafter Silver Project" or "Shafter"), located in Presidio County, Texas and held through the Company's 100% owned US subsidiary, Rio Grande Mining Corporation ("RGMC").
+Both OSM and RGMC are owned by the Company's 100% owned US subsidiary Aurcana US Hold Co 1 Ltd.

+Ouray Silver Mines is currently in development and Shafter is currently on care and maintenance.